s-pogoda/eesti-helper/README.md

 ## Usage
 UI contains 3 tabs:
-- ADD : where you can add all your new learned words
+- ADD : add list of learned Estonian words
-- LIST: show list of all added words
+- LIST: show all added words in their 3 main cases and translation
-- QUIZ: check spelling of learned words
+- QUIZ: check spelling of the learned words in 3 cases